 I think the biggest challenge for me is helping others understand why I am vegetarian and what it means to me.
 Being a vegetarian is a personal choice.
 I don’t push my beliefs on others and I don’t try to convert meat lovers into plant eaters.
 I want us all to respect each other and our choices.
 I choose to not eat meat.

 This is the biggest challenge for me at my family gatherings.
 My extended family really doesn’t understand.
 At barbecues, my cousins are trying to be helpful and make me ‘special’ burgers (aka turkey burgers).
 Turkeys are animals too.
 I have tried to explain this to them.
 However, people won’t always understand and I have become ok with that.
-We are all doing the best we can.
+We are all doing the best we can. learn more about this and other cool articles such as our organic period products.

 People still have misconceptions about being vegetarian.
 I do my best to help educate others.
 I do not just eat vegetables.
 There are many different reasons people make the switch to a meatless life.
 While some individuals are vegetarian for health reasons, I am not.
 To be honest, I am not the healthiest eater.
 I rely on a lot of carbs to fill me up.
 Just because I don’t eat meat, it doesn’t mean I limit myself to only salad.
 I eat pizza, pasta, tofu, broccoli, pad thai, a grilled cheese…the possibilities are endless.